Analysis by the British Medical Association (BMA) reveals that more than 600 GP practices could be lost by 2022 without additional investment

 “Patients already face unacceptably long waits for appointments, and without urgent government action and significantly more investment this will only get worse as millions more are left without a practice and struggling to find a new one.

 “As GPs face the mounting pressures of increased demand, unmanageable workloads and lack of resources, more and more are leaving the profession or handing back their contracts.
-At the same time, too many medical school graduates are seeing the situation unfold in general practice and understandably choosing other specialties.
+At the same time, too many medical school graduates are seeing the situation unfold in general practice and understandably choosing other specialities.

 “The latest workforce figures speak for themselves, and just yesterday, the Health Secretary finally admitted that his pledge to hire an extra 5,000 GPs by 2020 was unreachable.